Investing responsibly: our approach and our legal obligations

 How UniSaver funds are invested

-We set the mix of assets for each investment option in consultation with Russell Investments, our investment consultant and manager.
-The scheme’s assets are invested in funds operated by Russell Investments for each of those asset classes (such as New Zealand fixed interest, Australasian equities and global listed property).
+With the exception of Cash, our investment options are diversified across a range of asset classes.
+We set the mix of assets in consultation with Russell Investments, our investment consultant and manager.
+The scheme’s assets are invested in funds operated by Russell Investments for each asset class (such as New Zealand fixed interest, Australasian equities and global listed property).
 Russell Investments selects the underlying securities in each of those funds.

-Does the trustee place any limits on what the portfolio invests in?
+What other limits does the trustee place on what the portfolio invests in?

-Absolutely.
 We set the broad framework that guides the decisions our investment manager makes on our behalf.
 These are set out in our statement of investment policy and objectives [PDF, 119 KB].
 This document sets out the investment governance and management framework, philosophy, strategies and objective of the scheme in accordance with the Financial Markets Conduct Act 2013 and associated regulations.
-It includes the trustee’s responsible investment policy that, among other things, requires that our investment manager seeks to avoid, where practical, investment in companies whose activities are materially contrary to the intent of New Zealand legislation.
-These activities currently include cluster munitions, anti-personnel mines, nuclear explosive devices and tobacco.
-Russell Investments has additional exclusions for its Sustainable Global Shares Fund in which we invest.
-These include exclusions related to coal power generation, the mining of thermal coal, uranium mining and the manufacture and sale of assault weapons and small arms.
-We also require our investment manager to incorporate ESG considerations into its investment process.
+It includes the trustee’s responsible investment policy that, among other things, requires that our investment manager seeks to avoid investment in companies whose activities are materially contrary to the intent of New Zealand legislation.
+These activities include the production of tobacco products, cluster munitions, anti-personnel mines and nuclear explosive devices.

 The SIPO is necessarily a high-level document.
 It would be inappropriate for us to try to influence investment in or divestment from individual securities, countries or sectors (other than those covered by our specific exclusions outlined above).
 Investment management is outsourced to Russell Investments, a well-respected, global asset management company.
 UniSaver funds are invested in funds provided by Russell Investments, which is recognised as a Responsible Investment Leader by the Responsible Investment Association Australasia [external link].